 After the bath, if a person felt cheerful and refreshed, the immersion was considered successful.
 However, if a person shivered on coming out of the water, remained chilled, or became drowsy, the conclusion was that “cold bathing will not prove serviceable, and ought therefore to be discontinued.”

-Sea water was considered a mineral water, and the drinking of sea water was advised in some cases, although the amount to be drunk varied with the disease.
-Scrofula, also called the King’s Evil, was one disease that was said to be cured from drinking sea water.
+Sea water was considered a mineral water.
+The drinking of it was advised in some cases, although the amount to be drunk varied with the disease.
+Scrofula, also called the King’s Evil, and a disease that Dr. Samuel Johnson suffered from, was one disease that was said to be cured from drinking sea water.
 Other diseases aided by drinking sea water included morbid Uterine Glands, rheumatism, constipation, worms, jaundice, and leprosy.
-However, on physician described at least one case where drinking sea water made things worse:
+However, one physician described at least one case where drinking sea water made things worse:

 “An old Woman had been afflicted with a violent Itch for four or five Years … At last she was sent to drink the Sea Water, which she did, and likewise bathed in it for the Space of three Weeks without any Relief: On the contrary, the Itch grew worse and worse every Day; besides, as the Sea Water made her Stomach very uneasy, I advised her to leave it off unless she was costive.
 After this she began to be better, and when she had continued bathing for about two Months, she returned Home quite free from the Disease.”

-When bathing in sea water there were a variety of loose rules that included the following:
+When cold sea bathing happened there were a variety of loose rules or preferences that included the following:

 - Some people suggested cold sea bathing be done in the summer and autumn months, although other people claimed winter was the best time.

-- Although cold bathing was said to be strengthening, patients were not to stay longer than necessary as it was claimed to weaken a person’s constitution.
+- Although cold sea bathing was said to be strengthening, patients were not to stay longer than necessary as it was claimed to weaken a person’s constitution if they did.

-- People were not to employ cold bathing when “fibres are rigid, and the viscera unsound.”
+- People were not to employ sea bathing when “fibres are rigid, and the viscera unsound.”
 Thus, the conclusion was that “fat people are very little benefitted.”

 - No one was to engage in cold bathing before a “gentle glow” was excited and brought on by moderate exercise or a warm bed, which of course was to occur on an empty stomach.

-- Previous to cold bathing, evacuation of the bowels was suggested.
+- Previous to cold sea bathing, evacuation of the bowels was suggested.

 - The body should be “well rubbed” or massaged before having a cold sea bath.

-- Anywhere from two, three, or four times a week was said to be sufficient for cold bathing.
+- Anywhere from two, three, or four times a week was said to be sufficient for sea bathing.

 The time of day for sea bathing varied.
-Some people considered the evening tide to be the right time and others believed morning was the best because “the perspiration is generally finished, and the body freest from what nature can throw off the skin.”
-Other things to consider related as to when to bathe included:
+Some people considered the evening tide to be the right time and others believed morning was best.
+That was because “the perspiration is generally finished, and the body freest from what nature can throw off the skin.”
+Other things to consider related to the bathing time included:

-- Hayd’n, Francis Frederick, The Medical Mentor, and New Guide to Fashionable Watering Places, 1822
+- Hayd’n, Francis Frederick, The Medical Mentor, and New Guide to Fashionable Watering Places, 1822, p.
+27.

-- Russell, Richard, A Dissertation On the Use of Sea Water in the Diseases of the Glands, 1769
+- Russell, Richard, A Dissertation On the Use of Sea Water in the Diseases of the Glands, 1769, p.
+163.